WSESU EQUITY AND SOCIAL JUSTICE LEAGUE

 Shannon Kelly (she/her) is Equity and Social Justice Coach for grades K-8.
 Having served as a Diversity Teacher Leader for the last few years, Shannon is looking forward to this opportunity to support staff and students in our district’s ongoing work toward equity and social justice.

-ANDREW PARSONS (he/they) BUHS
+ANDREW PARSONS (they/them) BUHS

 I am a Mathematics Teacher with a passion for art.
 I grew up in a variety of diverse communities along the East Coast, and transitioned gender-wise in early high school.
 Our community and those human interactions are the most important parts of life, and so I apply myself to improving these as best I can.
 I have been a teacher leader for the district since Spring 2022.